codepath/android_guides/Cloning-a-Login-Screen-Layout.md

 **How would I hide the top ActionBar?**

-You can hide the ActionBar by modifying the "theme" of the Activity as described in this [stackoverflow post](http://stackoverflow.com/a/19545450) or programmatically at runtime in Java with `getActionBar().hide()` within the `onCreate` method after `setContentView`.
+You can hide the ActionBar by modifying the "theme" of the Activity in the `AndroidManifest.xml` as described in this [stackoverflow post](http://stackoverflow.com/a/19545450) or programmatically at runtime in Java with `getActionBar().hide()` within the `onCreate` method after `setContentView` in an Activity.

 **How do I add a border to an image or other view?**